Teaching Philosophy

 I also strive to develop a clear understanding of each student’s perspective.
 When a student's view is respected, they will more readily share them and, if I can better understand their views, asking them questions that will provoke critical and creative thought, or directing them to other research they may find interesting becomes easier.
 In my classes, students quickly become aware of the unthreatening atmosphere, and find that integrating their views and perceptions into the learning environment, via student-instructor collaboration, enhances learning potential.

 My introductory classes give students a broad base of knowledge they can then apply to more advanced classes, regardless of discipline.
-More advanced classes give students a chance to “put into practice” the concepts, ideas, and theories they have (hopefully) learned in previous classes.
+More advanced classes give students a chance to put into practice the concepts, ideas, and theories they have (hopefully) learned in previous classes.
 For me, geography in education parallels the thoughts of Immanuel Kant when he said, “I treat [Geography] not with the completeness and philosophical exactitude in each part...but with the rational curiosity of a traveler who collates his collection of observations, and reflects on its design”.
 More to the point, I see the typical geographic exercise (i.e., field trip, or field-based learning) as the most essential part of geography.
-Through field experiences the World becomes a geographical pedagogy, exposing students to phenomena beyond “the four walls” of formal education, helping classrooms blossom with intriguing thoughts and discussions.
+Through field experiences the World becomes a geographical pedagogy, exposing students to phenomena beyond formal education’s four walls, helping classrooms blossom with intriguing thoughts and discussions.
 Indeed, incorporating field trips into my classes – whether via the Internet, a slide show, or in situ – remains one of my greatest joys and strengths, for my own ideals, thoughts, and beliefs have often been molded by the artistry of fieldwork.

 Utilization of this teaching philosophy has led to students creating profound ranges of visions and ideas capable of changing the World and powerfully-enriching any community.
-It also helps us remember, and sometimes realize, that at one time or another we are all asked to face the implications one person’s perspective may have for the rest of us, and those perspectives always includes a dynamic array of geography.
+It also helps us remember, and sometimes realize, that at one time or another we each must face the implications one person’s perspective may have for the rest of us, and those perspectives always includes a dynamic array of geography.